 \subsection{Average performance}

-The results for individual register models, averaged over all benchmarks, are presented in Figure~\ref{fig:results-individual} and detailed in Appendix~\ref{sec:appendix_by_checkpoint} Figure~\ref{fig:appendix-individuals} and Appendix~\ref{sec:appendix_numerical}.
+The results for individual register models, averaged over all benchmarks, are presented in Figure~\ref{fig:results-individual} and Table~\ref{tab:final_numerical}, and detailed in Appendix~\ref{sec:appendix_numerical}.
 The evaluation shows striking differences in accuracy between the models, demonstrating that the register of the pretraining data has a substantial effect on model performance.
-We find that the model trained on the full HPLT~v2 data outperforms ones trained on individual registers, demonstrating that a mix of registers is important for LLM training.
+We find that the model trained on the full HPLT~v2 data outperforms models trained on individual registers, demonstrating that a mix of registers is important for LLM training.
 The performance ranking of individual registers generally aligns with intuitions about their content and what is typically considered high-quality pretraining data: registers like \LYa, \MTa, and \IPa yield worse-performing models, while models trained on registers containing informational content and instructions, such as \DTPa and \HIa, perform the best.
 Surprisingly, \OPa yields the 4th best performing model.
-Both \INa and \NAa models perform worse than \HIa, \DTPa and \OPa.
-Following these, with a noticeable performance drop, are the models trained on \IDa, \SPa and remarkably, the subregister \NEa, consisting of news articles, which performs among the worst, in contrast with work by \citet{delarosa-2025-impactcopyrightedmateriallarge}.
+Both \INa and \NAa models perform worse than \HI, \DTP and \OP.
+Following these, with a noticeable performance drop, are the models trained on \IDa, \SPa and remarkably, the subregister \NEa, consisting of news articles, which performs among the worst.

 As opposed to the main register models, the hybrid class model \HIINa outperforms the model trained on the full HPLT~v2 data.
-This shows that hybrid documents do not simply result in averaged performance between the two hybridized registers, but can show better performance than either alone.
-This finding motivated our second experiment investigating register combinations.
+This shows that hybrid documents do not simply result in averaged performance between the two hybridised registers, but can show better performance than either alone.
+This finding motivated our second experiment, investigating register combinations.
 The subregisters \NEa (subregister of \NA) and \DTPa (subregister of \IN) show divergent patterns when compared to their parent registers: \NE drastically underperforms its main-level register \NA, while \DTP achieves higher accuracy than \IN.
-We analyze differences between main-subregister pairs in more detail in the following section.
+We analyse differences between main-subregister pairs in more detail in the following section.